Associate Professor of Kinesiology

 Introduction to first aid, practical experience in basic first aid skills, first aid for specific sport injuries and a practical guide to sport related to liability.
 Successful completion results in certification for two years.

 Valuable for anyone who plans to coach or pursue further certification in athletic training.
 Topics include: evaluation and management of injuries to the head, shoulder, elbow, hand, hip, knee, and foot.
 Additional topics include: adverse weather conditions, rehabilitation, emergency situations, recognizing different sport injuries, and helping the injured athlete psychologically.

 A focus on administrative practices in the areas of legal responsibility, personnel, finance, public relations, equipment, and facilities.
 Issues related to youth sport, high school, collegiate, and professional sports are discussed.
 Sociological and psychological issues related to leadership roles in sport are also included.

 This course presents an overview of basic theories and coaching applications, including topics such as; philosophy, psychology, ethics, coaching diverse athletes, current training techniques, practice and game preparation.

 Camping and Recreation – Boundary Waters Canoe Area Wilderness

-Students will have a hands on learning experience along with with an interdisciplinary approach.
+Students will have a hands on learning experience along with an interdisciplinary approach.
 They will learn a variety of skills including: Canoeing safety and paddling skills, equipment selection, trip planning, map and compass, food selection, preparation, environmental care and study, spiritual growth and leadership skills.
 This course is two weeks, with the first week spent at Wilderness Wind in Ely, MN in classroom and orientation sessions.
 The second week is a seven day wilderness trip in the BWCA along the US/Canada border in pristine wilderness.
 The next time this class will be offered will be May of 2017.